pskowronek/Lightning-camera-trigger/README.md

 # Lightning camera trigger

 This project is to automagically trigger the camera as soon as lightning occurs, as quick as possible.
-Internet says the average duration of lightnig visibility in the sky lasts for ~100-200ms, so it is enough to sense the lighting and trigger the camera.
+Internet says the average duration of lightning  visibility in the sky lasts for ~100-200ms, so it is enough to sense the lighting and trigger the camera.
-There are two well known ways to sense the lightning, one is to trigger the camera when light suddenly changes, the other one is to sense for spacific radio waves.
+There are two well known ways to sense the lightning, one is to trigger the camera when light suddenly changes, the other one is to sense for specific radio waves.
-This project uses the latter one by emplying the lightning sensor based on AS3935 chip and MA5532-AE antenna - here a module SEN0290 by DFRobot Gravity has been used, but there are other brands that produce similar modules (can be found on Ali, eBay etc - haven't tested them out, though).
+This project uses the latter one by employing the lightning sensor based on AS3935 chip and MA5532-AE antenna - here a module SEN0290 by DFRobot Gravity has been used, but there are other brands that produce similar modules (can be found on Ali, eBay etc - haven't tested them out, though).
 Since I own Canon dSLR all the camera wiring has been done for this particular manufacturer.